JohnMigwi/JohnMigwi/README.md

 -
-- 👀 I’m interested in implementinng ideas to programs
+- implementinng ideas to programs

-- 🌱 I’m currently learning how to write readable instructions
+- contacts:
-- 💞️ linkedin.com/in/migwi
+-  linkedin.com/in/migwi
-- 📫 How to reach me : johnmigwi101@gmail.com
+-  email: johnmigwi101@gmail.com

 <!---
 JohnMigwi/JohnMigwi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.